Harry Husak's life at Dore Lake.

 "I finally found work and was hired on with the fisheries in Big River.
 My salary reduced to a meagre fifteen dollars per month, after working at the plant for almost five years.
 A man couldn't make a living on those wages.
 So I quit my job.
 I had saved a little money in the past five years.
 Now I was out of work again.
 I packed my gear and set out once again to find work.
 This was in 1934."

 "I was in luck.
 I met a man in Big River by the name of Erick Erickson.
-Mr. Erickson had come to Big River from Foam Lake, Saskatchewan to do business here.
+Mr Erickson had come to Big River from Foam Lake, Saskatchewan to do business here.
 He and I talked for a while.
-Through our conversation, Erickson found out that I was in need of a job.
+Through our conversation, Erickson found out that I needed a job.
 I had told him where I had worked and the wages I had received.
 He understood the situation I was in."

 "Beauval was many miles farther north of Big River.
 Now that I had another job, I would have to find a way to get there.
 I set out and arrived in Beauval in 1934."
 "Beauval had a Church and a Mission School.
 Children from outlying areas in the north came here to attend.
 The children were boarded here and received an education".